wsijp/scrapepath/README.md

 `./parser.py examples/example1a.html examples/scraped1.html`

-This scrapes the target page `scraped1.html` using the `template example1a.html`, using a `record` attribute.
-Below, the item "Tea" is scraped from the target page using the `record` attribute in the template page.
-A path to the target text ("Tea") is specified in terms of its enclosing tags.
+This scrapes the target page `scraped1.html` using the `template example1a.html`.
+The text item "Tea" is scraped from the target page using the `record` attribute in the template page.
+A path to the target text ("Tea") is specified in the template using tags that correspond to the target page.
+So, to scrape from:

-To scrape from:

 ```html